Insurance companies don't always do the right thing.

 Your insurance company has a legal obligation to act in "good faith" when looking at your claim.
 If they deny it while knowing it's covered under your policy, you'll want an insurance attorney to help you understand the situation and find a solution.

 How can I tell my insurance isn't working?

-Your carrier may be acting in bad faith if it:
+While it is difficult to list every situation, your carrier may be acting in bad faith if it:

-- alters insurance documents without your knowledge or consent
+- Alters insurance documents without your knowledge or consent